Giving Effective Feedback Using the AID Model

 A-ction

 The first step is review / discuss the action.
 This can be what you have observed in person or another person has observed and reported back to you.
 When discussing it is vital you stick to facts and never opinions.
 Feedback should always be based on factual observation and never somebodies opinion.
-Focus one on action at a time, rather than multiple.
+Focus on one action at a time, rather than multiple.
 It is far easier to discuss one thing rather than several which can lead to people feeling overwhelmed and / or demotivated.

 I-mpact